 Another highlight of the convention is always the auction.
 This year I restrained myself from making any large purchases, but in previous years I have certainly done some significant damage to my pocketbook at the auction.
 There are always great pieces to be had.

-Bob Kellermann, great-grandson of Joseph Lodge and the immediate past CEO of the Lodge Manufacturing Company in South Pittsburgh Tennessee, came to the convention to talk with us.
-Bob was CEO from 1988 – 2018, when he retired.
-Bob regaled us with stories and information about Lodge.
+Bob Kellerman, the immediate past CEO of the Lodge Manufacturing Company in South Pittsburgh Tennessee, came to the convention and regaled us with stories and information about Lodge.
 And, he gifted each of us in attendance with a Smokey Mountain cast iron skillet!
-Bob’s presentation and talk was definitely one of the highlights of the convention.
+Bob’s presentation and talk were definitely one of the highlights of the convention.

-The cousin of Joel Schiff, an avid collector who passed away in 2015, also came to the convention and showed us a fascinating powerpoint recap of some of Joel’s huge collection.
-It was very cool to see the slideshow.
+Joel Schiff was an avid collector of cast iron who passed away in 2015.
+His cousin Jeff Schiff came to the convention and showed us a fascinating PowerPoint recap of some of Joel’s huge collection.
 Joel’s collection was massive; weighing more than 10 tons, all told.
 When packed, it filled more than 70 large wooden crates.
 You can see much more of the collection online.

-At the end of the presentation on Joel’s collection, the cousin announced that the collection was going to would be donated to Lodge.
-Lodge is/was in the process of creating a 501(b)(3) company to accept the donation.
-They plan to create a “museum” or display to showcase part of Joel’s collection.
-Joel’s wish was to create a museum with his collection, and it is awesome that Lodge is stepping up to fulfill that wish.
+At the end of the presentation on Joel’s collection, Jeff Schiff announced that the collection was going to be donated to Lodge.
+Joel’s wish was to create a museum with his collection.
+2

 Clayton and Malinda – along with a small army of their friends and family – hosted a “pre-convention” party/dinner at their lovely Baton Rouge home the night before registration for the convention commenced.

-Ours hosts put out a dizzying array of Southern food.
+Our hosts put out a dizzying array of Southern food.
 I don’t even know what it all was!
 In addition to a crawfish boil, they served up fried catfish, jambalaya, alligator, red beans and rice, sausage bread, and much more.
 It was very cool to see the army of people cooking outdoors in giant cast iron cauldrons.
-You could tell this wasn’t Clayton and Malinda’s first time at the rodeo – one of their neighbors said, “they have a lot of parties.”
-I thanked some of the folks before we left, and one person who was helping said, “When Clayton calls, you come!”
+You could tell this wasn’t Clayton and Malinda’s first time at the rodeo – one of their neighbors commented, “they have a lot of parties.”
+I thanked some of the helpers before we left, and one person who said, “When Clayton calls, you come!”
 Clayton and Malinda are very gracious and accomplished hosts.
 It was a great gathering.

-Clayton and company had built wooden stands to display part of his collection.
+Clayton has a large and significant cast iron collection.
+Clayton and company had set up tents and built wooden stands to display part of his collection so that GCICA attendees could take a look.
 It was an amazing sight; my photos don’t do it justice.

-At the end of the convention we headed down to the Big Easy – my first time in New Orleans.
-We did a quick tour of the French Quarter and of course tried the Beignets.
+At the end of the convention, Linda and I headed down to the Big Easy – my first time in New Orleans.
+We did a quick tour of the French Quarter and of course, tried the Beignets.
 Given all of the activity during the week we were tired and didn’t focus much time on our visit to NOLA, but it was cool to get a little taste of what it is like.
-I’ll be back again some day!
+I’ll be back again someday!